itsriodejaneiro/mudamos-web/README.md

   - 'AWS_ACCESS_KEY_ID': AWS access key id used to access the aws resources
   - 'AWS_SECRET_ACCESS_KEY': AWS secret access key used to access the aws resources
   - 'AWS_REGION': The region where the AWS resources are
+  - `HOST`: Which url the application is hosted

 ### Queue configurations